Archive for the ‘Diversity at Dort’ Category

 Out of an especiall love and intention both of God the Father, and of Christ himselfe, Christ dyed for the Elect, that hee might [p.
 44] effectually obtaine for them, and infallibly bestow on them both remission of sinnes, and salvation.

-This first proposition declareth, that the Elect shall without faile have remission of sinnes, and etemall life by the death of Christ, and that out of the especiall love and intention of God the Father, and Christ.
+This first proposition declareth, that the Elect shall without faile have remission of sinnes, and eternall life by the death of Christ, and that out of the especiall love and intention of God the Father, and Christ.
 This is proved out of the holy Scriptures, which doe shew forth the efficacie of the death of the Sonne of God in respect of the Elect, John 11.
 51. Jesus must dye for the Nation, and not onely for that Nation, but that hee might gather into one the sonne of God, which were dispersed, Ephes.
 5. 25.
 God loved the Church, and gave himselfe for it, that he might sanctifie it, &c.
 In which words is declared the intention of Christ offering himselfe, as the same offering concemeth the infallible bestowing of salvation, [p.
 45]

 THE SECOND POSITION

-Out of the selfe same love by and for the merit and intercession of Christ, faith, and perseverance, are given to the same Elect, yea and all other things, by which the condition of the covenant is fulfilled, and the promised benefit, namely, etemall life is obtained.
+Out of the selfe same love by and for the merit and intercession of Christ, faith, and perseverance, are given to the same Elect, yea and all other things, by which the condition of the covenant is fulfilled, and the promised benefit, namely, eternall life is obtained.

 This position sheweth, that out of the death and intercession of Christ, those gifts of grace doe flow to the Elect, by which they are effectually brought to life eternall.
 Rom.
 8. 32.
 33. 39.27 Hee that spared not his owne Sonne, how shall he not even with him give us all things?
 Heb.
 8. 10.
 I will give my lawes into their mindes, and in their hearts I will write them.
 For that grace, which is given unto the Elect for the death of Christ, is the grace of effectuall reemption.
 Now wee understand by the grace of redemption, not such a grace, by which men may bee redeemed, if they will, [p.
 46] but by which they are in event mercifully redeemed, because God so willeth.